kmcelwee/WhoPaysWriters/readme.md

 This notebook creates [allData_clean.csv](allData_clean.csv), what is ultimately used for analysis.

 #### `Explore_Data.ipynb`
 Explores most 2-variable relationships and creates appropriate graphs for study.
+Also creates `publications_rank.csv`, which uses rankings from `totalPaid`, `wordRate`, `daysToBePaid`, and `paymentDifficulty` to rank publications with more than 7 submissions.